 Last week my studio families and I walked in our 5th annual parade since I opened in 2011.
 A 5-year anniversary is a perfect time for celebration, so I wanted to share a little more about it with you today.

-Not only are you going to see photos from the last five years (including my three different hairstyles!), but I’m going to share a little bit of the logistics, and why you should consider doing something like this in your studio.
+Not only are you going to see photos from the last five years, but I’m going to share how a simple community event like a parade can become a core marketing tool to grow your music studio.

-I made the keyboards out of foam-core poster board I bought at Wal-Mart.
+The keyboards I made from foam-core poster board I bought at Wal-Mart.

 2012 – Year 2

-Thought to note: The big Studio 88 Piano Lessons sign catches your eye – all of the signs leave no question in your mind what business we’re a part of!
+Note how eye-catching the sign is.
+All the cardboard keyboards certainly leave no question in your mind what business we’re a part of!

 2013 – Year 3

 Love it.
-These girls are showin’ ’em how it’s done!
+These girls are showing ’em how it’s done!

 2014 – Year 4